asdkimberly/procurement-pipeline/README.md

 | Most common processor brand | INTEL |
 | Most ordered processor SKU | INTEL CORE I7 - 14700 |

-> ⚠️ Run the pipeline and replace these with your actual numbers from `python src/load.py --queries`.

 ---

 ## 🔎 Analytical Queries